 The best way to avoid having to schedule sorting and cleaning of your computer design files is to not have it be necessary.
 Each time you encounter a file, take immediate action on it.

-But you’re no doubt a busy dude or gal.
-You’ve got things to do, places to be.
+But no doubt you’ve got things to do, places to be.
 You can’t drop everything you’re doing and take care of each file you encounter.
 So how do you decide when to take action?
 Use the 5-minute rule: if taking immediate action on the file will take 5 minutes or less, take care of it as soon as you encounter it.

 Sound familiar?
 It’s because this is “influenced” by David Allen’s popular book GTD: Getting Things Done.
 In it, he says you can avoid accumulating a long to-do list by immediately taking care of a task you encounter as long as it’ll take no more than minutes.